Kyler Gordon: 2023

 During training camp, Gordon competed against rookie second-round pick Tyrique Stevenson for the role as the No. 2 starting cornerback.
 He began the season as the third cornerback on the depth chart behind starting tandem Jaylon Johnson and Tyrique Stevenson and retained his role at starting nickelback.

 On September 10, 2023, Gordon made one solo tackle and a pass deflection before exiting in the third quarter of the Bears' 20–38 loss against the Green Bay Packers after injuring his hand.
-On September 14, 2023, the Bears officially placed him on injured reserve and reported that Gordon had underwent surgery due to fracturing his hand.
+On September 14, 2023, the Bears officially placed him on injured reserve and reported that Gordon had undergone surgery due to fracturing his hand.
 On October 14, 2023, the Bears removed him from injured reserve and added him back to their active roster after he was sidelined for four games (Weeks 2–5)..
 In Week 10, he collected a season-high eight combined tackles (seven solo) and broke up a pass during a 16–13 win against the Carolina Panthers.
 In Week 16, he made seven combined tackles (six solo), one pass deflection, and had his first career sack on Kyler Murray for an eight–yard loss as the Bears defeated the Arizona Cardinals 27–16.
 On December 31, 2023, Gordon made three combined tackles (two solo) a pass deflection, and helped seal a 17–37 victory against the Atlanta Falcons with an interception on a pass by Taylor Heinicke to wide receiver KhaDarel Hodge near the end of the fourth quarter.
 He finished the 2023 NFL season with a total of 61 combined tackles (44 solo), six pass deflections, two interceptions, and one sack in 13 games and seven starts.